The 'Second Chance Breakout' Day Trading Strategy

-Figure 2 (click to view) shows the same chart, expect this time stop losses and targets have been added.
-Both trades could be taken, or only one.
 An alternative to the chart pattern targets is to use a fixed reward-to-risk ratio.
 For example, 3:1 or 2:1.
 If risking 8 pips on a trade, a 2:1 ratio places a target 16 pips from the entry price, or 24 pips if using a 3:1 ratio.
 Which method is used depends on the broader trend and should be laid out in a well-defined trading plan.

 Breakouts can be difficult to capture, so the second chance breakout provides a way to trade a breakout after it has already proven itself.
 No more losing money on false breakout after false breakout.
 Unfortunately, a second chance entry doesn't always occur.
 Some breakouts are so strong that a viable pullback to trade doesn't materialize.